-Bangor Business School runs a highly successful programme for students who wish to study for the research degrees of MPhil or PhD.
+Bangor Business School runs a highly successful programme for students who wish to study towards an MSc in Research Methodology, MPhil or PhD.
 Our PhD programme is recognised by the UK’s Economic and Social Research Council (ESRC) for excellence in social science training.

 What is the difference between PhD and MPhil?